DigitariaWebs/Ibox_Fullstack/cursor.md

 - Created a cohesive, color-coded verification experience
 - Added advanced animations and interactive elements
 - Improved user guidance and error prevention
+- **NEW:** Added customer phone verification with floating verification button
+- **NEW:** Implemented app-blocking verification gate for unverified customers
+- **NEW:** Created modern animated OTP cells with auto-advance functionality

 ---